••• Français •

 Permanent Exhibitions

-• Grande Maison Inside the Grande Maison a combination store and ironmasters’ house–discover a museum, scale models, and a 27-minute sound-and-light show on the life of a worker in 1845.
+• Grande Maison Grande Maison Inside the Grande Maison a combination store and ironmasters’ house–discover a museum and a multimedia show featuring a giant scale model and a most intriguing community.
+Thanks to new technologies, the Forges village comes to life again!

-• The blast furnace In the blast furnace, the primary production centre, see how cast iron was made in the 18th and 19th centuries.
+• The blast furnace The blast furnace In the blast furnace, the primary production centre, see how cast iron was made in the 18th and 19th centuries.

 Temporary exhibitions